SUMMARY:

 Fraud in financial processes: a major risk

-Fraud has doubled every year since 2009 and now affects the whole world.
-According to the Euler Hermes – DFCG Survey 2020, 7 out of 10 companies have been victims of attempted fraud and half of these attempts concern fake supplier fraud.
+Fraud has doubled every year since 2009 and now affects the entire world.
+According to the Euler Hermes – DFCG Survey 2020, 7 out of 10 companies have been victims of attempted fraud, and half of these attempts involve fake supplier fraud.
 What is the preferred entry point for fraudsters?
 Documents!

-Invoices that have been forged or made up from different documents or fake bank transfer orders… Fraud techniques that have become generalised by the increase in digital communication.
-According to the Association of Certified Fraud Examiners, fraud represents more than 5% of a company’s turnover.
-With such high financial and reputational risks, combating fraud in financial processes has become an essential strategic challenge.
+Invoices that have been forged or fabricated from different documents or fake bank transfer orders… Fraud techniques that have become widespread due to the rise in digital communication.
+According to the Association of Certified Fraud Examiners, fraud accounts for more than 5% of a company’s revenue.
+With such high financial and reputational risks, combating fraud in financial processes has become a critical strategic challenge.

-Due to the scale of the risks, manual methods, such as sampling on subsequent statistical analyses, are now proving outdated.
-Fighting effectively against fraud involves:
+Due to the scale of the risks, manual methods, such as sampling based on subsequent statistical analyses, are now outdated.
+Effectively fighting fraud involves:

-It is essential that these checks are automated and take place upon receipt of documents and are embedded in the AP automation solution.
+It is essential that these checks are automated, take place upon receipt of documents, and are embedded in the AP automation solution.

 replay